 “Once we are around 60 years old, much like teenagers, our circadian rhythm shifts, but in the opposite direction,” says Dr. Stierer.
 “Around the age of 65, we become less like the teenage ‘night owl’ and more like a ‘morning lark,’ meaning that this age group gravitates toward earlier bedtimes and wake times.”

 Indicators that we need more sleep—at any age

 “The outward signs of insufficient sleep may include irritability, problems with memory and concentrating, changes in mood, difficulty staying awake, decreased motivation, and slowed reaction time,” says Dr. Stierer.

 Once you notice these symptoms, Dr. Bostock recommends two things to get your sleep needs in check—no matter your age.
 First: “Go to sleep when you feel sleepy, and don’t set an alarm.
 After a few nights of catching up on any sleep debt, you should settle into your natural sleep window,” says Dr. Bostock.

 The second is more of an experiment: “Track your sleep for at least a week using a wearable tracker or just a pen and paper diary.
 Then experiment with moving your bedtime forward by about 20 minutes.
 See what happens for two weeks.”
-From there, you have a better idea of not only how much sleep you need but also what your ideal bedtime is.
+From there, you have a better idea of how much sleep you need and what your ideal bedtime is.

 Oh hi!
 You look like someone who loves free workouts, discounts for cutting-edge wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.